lvguowei/lvguowei-website/content/post/building-js-dev-env.md

 {{< /highlight >}}

-Now we can remove the <script> tag from `index.html` since it will be injected by webpack.
+Now we can remove the javascript tag from `index.html` since it will be injected by webpack.
 Also copy the same to `/webpack.config.dev.js`.

 ## Bundle Splitting